 "No, nothing's wrong, Spike.
 I told you that."

-"And I don't believe that, Niblet.
+"And I don't believe you, Niblet.
 You tell me when you're serious about this."
 He walked out of the room.

 "Crap," Dawn muttered as she pushed herself off the mat.